There are a number of ways to make money online.

 4. Appreciating the success of online casinos

 While we’re on the subject of online casinos, let’s focus on the online gambling industry – and how it’s been able to take a traditionally physical game and make it work on the internet.
 Leading online casinos simulate the look and feel of real, land-based casinos, letting users immerse themselves in their favorite games from the comfort of their own home, or on the move.
-Today, online gambling now accounts for 33% of all gambling in the UK, according to the Gambling Commission.
+Today, online gambling now accounts for 33% of all gambling in the UK.
 The industry generated £13.6 billion between 2015 and 2016.

 The success of the online gambling industry reflects a wider trend towards internet usage